10 Reasons to Attend a Community College

 This will still allow them to perform clinical work in a hospital.
 This is a much shorter and cheaper pathway leading to their dream job.

-On the other hand, students go to a community college to earn good academic standing to quickly get into a reputable university, eventually leading them to a well-paying profession.
+On the other hand, students go to a community college to earn good academic standing and quickly get into a reputable university, eventually leading them to a well-paying profession.

 High-quality Educators

 Just because they choose to teach in a two-year school doesn’t mean they are not brilliant.
-There are so many reasons why these educators would rather stay in such a college instead of a bigger academy.
+There are so many reasons why these educators would rather stay in such a college than a bigger academy.

 Like students who would enjoy a more flexible environment, professors of community colleges are also employed as consultants, writers, or other executive-level positions at major companies.
 They have a passion for teaching but are currently employed with a different job; community college will exercise their love for teaching.